 Before you start mapping out a route, it’s important to figure out where you can actually go right now.
 States are continually updating their mask mandates, travel policies, and restrictions for out-of-state travelers.
 This interactive map from United Airlines lists the latest travel policies by state.
 None are completely closed to leisure travelers, but that could change based on the ebb and flow of COVID-19 cases.
-Nearly 20 states are open with entry requirements, and it’s important to know what those are if you’re planning on a visit
+Nearly 20 states are open with entry requirements, and it’s important to know what those are if you’re planning on a visit.

 Some states require mandatory quarantine periods of up to two weeks, while others have none at all.
 The CDC links to the health department websites of every U.S. state and territory.

 To keep your hotel stays extra safe along the way, consider packing additional cleaning products like rubbing alcohol and a bleach mix in a chemical-resistant spray bottle.
-If there’s room in your car, a portable air purifier and a small, handheld vacuum cleaner don’t hurt.
-Make sure you’re extra prepared with a proper car emergency kit (one that includes the obvious like a jack, jumper cables, spare tire, etc.) and a compact first aid kit, too.
+If there’s room in your car, a portable air purifier and a small, handheld vacuum cleaner wouldn’t hurt.
+Make sure you’re extra prepared with a proper car emergency kit (one that includes the obvious necessities like a jack, jumper cables, spare tire, etc.) and a compact first aid kit, too.

 Limiting the number of shopping trips — and therefore the number of people you interact with — is one of the easiest ways to protect yourself right now.
 In addition to a survival kit, stock up on other essentials before you go.
 Make one big trip to gas up and grab road trip snacks, groceries, and booze before heading out.
 That way, you’re not making unnecessary stops along the way.
-If you’re planning on making road trips “a thing” for you and yours, consider investing in a rooftop cargo box.
+If you’re planning on making road trips a thing for you and yours, consider investing in a rooftop cargo box.
 The best roof racks are lockable, versatile, and provide tons of extra storage space.

-Reading insurance documents is hardly a “fun” part of travel planning.
-But, it’s crucial to understand your coverage in the event that you or your family gets sick on the road.
+Reading insurance documents is hardly a fun part of travel planning.
+But it’s crucial to understand your coverage in the event that you or your family gets sick on the road.
 Walk-in and emergency room visits aren’t always covered — or not always completely covered — if you need out-of-network medical treatment.
 It’s worth getting on the phone with your insurance provider and talking with a rep to know your options.

 Lastly, don’t forget to have fun!
-It’s easy to feel overwhelmed by having to over-prepare right now.
-But, once you hammer out your road trip routine, it’ll no doubt become second nature.
+It’s easy to feel overwhelmed by having to overprepare right now.
+But once you hammer out your road trip routine, it’ll no doubt become second nature.

 If you’re looking for inspiration, stay tuned to The Manual’s Travel column for staycation getaway options close to home.